 Throughout the event, there was a lot of energy and a strong air of competition!
 The initial activities presented opportunities for the teams to interact with each other and test their memory skills.
 The group was also challenged to step outside of their comfort zones and think quickly on their feet.
 Everyone had a great time cheering for each other and showing off their creative sides.

 The main portion of the program required the participants to abandon their competitiveness and work together to gain knowledge and resources in order to be successful.
-Skeptical and a little reluctant to share what they each had at first, eventually everyone adopted a spirit of cooperation and together they were able to build 8 bikes for kids.
+Skeptical and a little reluctant to share what they each had at first, eventually everyone adopted a spirit of cooperation, and together they were able to build 8 bikes for kids.

-Linde is very invested in our military veterans, and wanted this event to demonstrate their commitment to that community.
+Linde is very invested in our military veterans and wanted this event to demonstrate their commitment to that community.
 They chose to donate the bikes to Ride 2 Recovery, a veterans program that using cycling as a way to help veterans readjust to life outside of the military while healing their minds and bodies through exercise.
-As vets can often become disconnected with their families as a result of PTSD, the group felt the donation of children’s bikes would help give families an opportunity to do cycling together.
+As vets can often become disconnected from their families as a result of PTSD, the group felt the donation of children’s bikes would help give families an opportunity to do cycling together.
 Linde also donated two adult bikes to the program.
 The representatives who spoke told personal and moving stories of their own experience with this powerful program and how it has helped them personally.

 “Another great event!
 The impact these workshops are having on our folks is huge.” — Tracy Pelaia, Linde